See what questions

 Other ways to find a doctor, or use doctor, physician and specialist online research services:

-Raynaud's Phenomenon is a Disorder of the small blood vessels that feed the skin.
-During an...
+Raynaud's Phenomenon is a Disorder of the small blood vessels that feed the skin....
 (Source: excerpt from NHLBI, Raynaud's Phenomenon: NHLBI)

 An idiopathic vascular disorder characterized by bilateral Raynaud phenomenon, the abrupt onset of digital paleness or CYANOSIS in response to cold exposure or STRESS.